QnDisclosed/kodi-watchcartoononline/README.md

 Also the plugin version here fixes some bugs and keeps all series images it encounters.

 **Changes**
+- v1.0.25, working as of 19.
+Mar 2017
+  - support for HTML5 player
+  - support for Krypton
 - v1.0.24, working as of 19.
 Nov 2016
   - image tags changed, images were removed from episodes